DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Technical-guide/Web-API.md

 }

-### AddFileToQueue (single file)
+### AddFileToQueue

 **GET /api/Services/SAB_EDIServices/SAB_EDIInboundService/AddFileToQueue**

-A request to this endpoint allows import of single files.
+A request to this endpoint allows import of **single files**.
 This uses the same functionality to process the import as the Inbound files in EDI.
 Parameters to add a single file into the inbound file queue

 ##### Request